What is a Local Offer?

 After School and Breakfast Club Facilities

 We run a Breakfast and After School club facility.
-Breakfast club runs from 8am – 9.00am Monday to Thursday a healthy breakfast is provided.
-If your child/children attend the St Georges Primary school we provide a walking bus to take your child to and from school should you request this.
-The pre-school children will walk with trained staff to and from these premises alongside school children in the mornings.
-Our After School club runs from 3pm to 5.30 pm the children are collected by setting members of staff.
-As is stipulated above at least one member of staff is First aid trained and there will always be at least one Level 3 trained member of staff in attendance.
+Breakfast club runs from 8am – 9.00am Monday to Friday a healthy breakfast is provided.
+If your child/children attend the St Georges Primary School we provide a walking bus to take your child to and from school should you request this.
+The pre-school children will walk with our staff to and from these premises alongside school children in the mornings.
+Our After School Club runs from 3pm to 5.30 pm the children are collected by setting members of staff.
+As is stipulated above at least one member of staff is First aid trained on the walking bus.
 Should your SEN child attend any of these sessions, the setting Senco will either attend or alternatively have the relevant risk assessments, health care forms and any guidelines in place, these would be shared with relevant staff to ensure continuity.

 Anything else I should know?